Barry Oberholzer: Civil fraud lawsuit

 Following the fall of Kabul in 2021, Oberholzer became involved in humanitarian and philanthropic efforts to assist Afghans affected by the crisis.
-He participated in organizing and supporting evacuation flights for individuals and families at risk, including former members of the Afghan Air Force.
-In the United States, he supported several ex-Afghan military pilots in transitioning to civilian aviation careers by facilitating employment in commercial airlines.
-He also provided funding for food packages distributed to families of displaced persons in Afghanistan during the period of political and economic instability.
+He supposedly participated in organizing and supporting evacuation flights for individuals and families at risk, including former members of the Afghan Air Force.
+In the United States, he stated that he supported several ex-Afghan military pilots in transitioning to civilian aviation careers by facilitating employment in commercial airlines.
+He self stated that he also provided funding for food packages distributed to families of displaced persons in Afghanistan during the period of political and economic instability.
+This was coincidentally done while under investigation by Federal Authorities.